 Parserr presents a preview of the data in the initial data window which reloads as you select the different attributes so even if you aren’t sure, you should be able to preview the results to make sure you are selecting the right option.

 You click the Green + button to add rule steps in order to process your data.
 The easiest way to think about the rules and steps is that you need a rule for each piece of data you want to process (such as First Name in my example) and if you imagine a funnel, you put the whole body of the email in the top and each step does something to the data so that at the bottom of the funnel, you’re left with just the data you want.

 Once you’ve clicked the add button, you select a rule category.
-This is the type of processing you want done on the data.
-In my example, I’ve selecting “Find content you need”.
+This is the type of processing you want to be done on the data.
+In my example, I’ve selected “Find content you need”.